-I've Been Meaning to Clean My Sheepskin Rug for Ages — This Technique Is the Best Way to Do It
+How to Clean a Sheepskin Rug — This Technique Is the Best Way to Do It

-Sheepskin rugs look like one of the more difficult textiles to clean in your home once they get dirty, but this technique will get the job done
+Once they get dirty, sheepskin rugs look like one of the more difficult textiles to clean in your home, but this technique will get the job done

-Whether you have them splayed across the floor, draped on the arm of your sofa, or cloaked on a living room chair, your sheepskin rug is probably due for a cleaning.
-These lush floor coverings take various shapes and stylings but the washing process remains one and the same.
+Whether you have them splayed across the floor, draped on the arm of your sofa, or cloaked on a living room chair, your sheepskin rug will inevitably be due for a cleaning.
+These lush floor coverings take various shapes and stylings but the washing process remains the same.

-Learning how to clean a rug is the key to making sure you can enjoy the elegance it brings to a home for as long as possible.
-Extending its use and maintaining the softness it's known for may seem tricky at first, but lucky for us, we have all the information we need to clean sheepskin rugs like a pro.
+Knowing how to clean a rug is key to making sure you can enjoy the elegance it brings to a home for as long as possible.
+Extending its use and maintaining the softness it's known for may seem tricky at first, but we have all the information you need to clean sheepskin rugs like a pro.

-With the beauty of delicate fibers comes the issue of it trapping and concealing dirt and dust over time.
-So whether you spot stains or not, if you haven't cleaned your rug in a while, it might be time to pencil in a wash.
+With their delicate fibers comes the issue of dirt and dust being trapped and concealed over time.
+So whether you spot stains or not, if you haven't cleaned your rug in a while, it might be time to pencil in a wash — here's how to clean a sheepskin rug.

 What You'll Need